 To make manual connections between nodes in the work area:

 The connection editor window will open which has two columns.
-By Default, the column on the left is the “From” column the column on the right is the “To” column.
+By Default, the column on the left is the 'From' column, and the column on the right is the 'To' column.

-• select a node that you want to connect from (we want to connect from the Stucco bump 3D node)
+- select a node that you want to connect from (you want to connect from the Stucco bump 3D node)

-• select the node you want to connect to (we want to connect to the fractal bump 2D node)
+- select the node you want to connect to (you want to connect to the fractal bump 2D node)

 You should now have both columns populated with several different attributes.